suhasa010/reddgram-telegram-bot/README.md

-*Welcome to Reddgram Bot*
+Welcome to Reddgram Bot

-Browse all of reddit's pics, gifs, videos, cats, memes, news and much more right here from Telegram!
+Browse all of Reddit's pics, gifs, videos, cats, news, memes and much more right here from Telegram!

+New features:
+EMOJI MODE -- /emoji A new way to browse subreddits.
+Multireddit -- Now combine multiple subreddits and browse your own multireddit. eg. /gifs+pics+videos (long press to copy)

-*How to use Reddgram:*
+How to use Reddgram:

-1. *Format:*
+1. Format:
-*subreddit_name  sort_option\*
+          <subreddit_name>  [sort_option]
                       (or)
-*\/subreddit_name  sort_option\*

-You can customize the "sort" option with any of the following(you can view this section any time by sending /options):

-1. _(default)_ *hot* - Hot threads from past day
-2. *top* - Top threads from past day
-3. *toph* - Top threads from past hour
-4. *topw* - Top threads from past week
-5. *topm* - Top threads from past month
-6. *topy* - Top threads from past year
-7. *all* - Top threads of all time
-8. *new* - Latest threads
+          /<subreddit_name>  [sort_option]

+      a. subreddit_name can be any of the subreddits in reddit. see /list for the most popular ones.

+      b. (optional) sort_option can be any of the these /options.

-2. If you want to get top threads of *r/aww* (a sub dedicated to cute pets), Enter:
+For eg. aww top or /aww top (long press to copy) to get top threads of r/aww - a sub dedicated to cute pets.

-              \`aww top\` or \`\/aww top\` (long press to copy).

-Default option is *hot*, so /aww will return hottest threads from the past day.
+Note: Default option is hot, so /aww will return hottest threads from the past day.

-3. You can also browse any *random* subreddit or *all* which returns all the hottest threads from all subreddits.
-To do that, just send /random or /all respectively.

-4. Send /list for a list of most popular subreddits.
+2. /random - random threads from all subreddits

+    /all - all hot threads from all subreddits

-5. Send /popular for most popular threads from all subreddits.
+    /popular - most popular threads from all subreddits.

-_💡Tip for mobile users: Touch and hold on any of the above commands to be able to edit and send with a sort option_
+💡Tip for mobile users: Touch and hold on any of the above commands to be able to edit and send with a sort option

-Please report any bugs/feature requests here - https://bit.ly/2Z7gA7k
+/emoji:

+Welcome to a whole new way to browse Reddit: Emoji Mode is here.
+Send any of these emojis to browse the corresponding subreddit(s) a.k.a subs.

+😂😀😃😄😁😆😅🤣 - subs that tickle your funny bone

+🧐👀👁 - browse pics/gifs/videos from various subs

+😍 - subs that make you go aww

+👌 - subs that make you go wow

+😳😱😨😰🤯 - subs that blow your mind away

+😋🤤 - mmmm! tasty food

+🤔 - know stuff you never knew

+🐈 - meow meow

+🦮 - ruff ruff

+🚿 - showerthoughts

+🎬 - movies+television+anime

+🦠 - coronavirus

+💪 - self improvement subs

+🤦🤦‍♀️ - facepalm

+💩 - shitty subs

+🥱😴 - subs that will haunt your sleep

+😎 - random

+🍑🖕 - nsfw🔞

+...and many more coming soon